Master of Arts in Counseling Psychology

 We are accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC) for our M.A. program.

-The Counseling Psychology program is CACREP equivalent, meaning our coursework mirrors that of a CACREP accredited program.
-As our coursework aligns with CACREP accreditation, CDE will recognize it as fulfilling program requirements for licensure.
+The Counseling Psychology program in Clinical Mental Health is CACREP equivalent, meaning our coursework mirrors that of a CACREP accredited program.
+As our coursework aligns with CACREP accreditation, DORA in CO will recognize it as fulfilling program requirements for licensure.
+Our School Counseling program is also recognized by CDE as meeting the requirements for licensure.

 Approximate Completion Time